bishalk21/CodingPractice/react-js/07_Day_Class_Components/07_class_components.md

 > Class based React component is a component that is written as a class.
 It has a render method that returns the JSX.
 It has a constructor method that is called before any other method.
 It has a state object that holds the data of the component.
 It has a lifecycle method that is called when the component is mounted or unmounted.

 4. What is the difference between functional React component and class based React component ?

+> Functional React component is a component that is written as a function.
+It returns the JSX.
+It does not have a constructor method.
+It does not have a state object.
+It does not have a lifecycle method.

 5. When do we need to use class based components instead of functional components

+> We need to use class based components when we need to use state or lifecycle methods.
+We can use functional components when we do not need to use state or lifecycle methods.

 6. What is the use cases of class based component ?

+> Class based component is used when we need to use state or lifecycle methods.
+It is also used when we need to use the ref attribute.

 7. Which type of component do use most frequently ? functional or class-based component

+> Functional component is used most frequently because it is easier to write and read.
+It is also easier to test.

 8. What is React life cycle ? (not covered yet) ?

+> React lifecycle is a set of methods that are called at different stages of the component's life.
+It is used to perform certain actions at different stages of the component's life.

 9. What is state in React ? (not covered yet)

+> State is an object that holds the data of the component.
+It is used to rerender the component when there is a change in state.

 ## Exercises: Level 2